 - Sound quality makes a difference: Trust me when I say that if you were to put on $20 headphones and compare them to my $300 Bose headphones, you’d hear a massive difference.
 I love my music and I want it to sound good.

-I highly recommend the Bose Quiet Comfort 35s that I own, but you’ll be happy with any of the ones on this list.
+I highly recommend the Bose Quiet Comfort 35s that I own, but you’ll be happy with any of the best noise cancelling headphones on this list.
 Next time you’re on a plane with a crying baby and you slip on your headphones, you’ll thank me 🙂